The 3,000-Year-Old Mayan QR Code: Fact or Fiction?

 With Maya artifacts found in Mexico, Guatemala, Belize, and Honduras’ national museums, the Maya left behind a rich legacy that continues to interest us today.

-Decoding the Mayan statue with a QR code face
+Decoding the Mayan statue with QR code face

 Rumor has it the Maya were making QR codes long before they knew of the benefits of QR codes or could even scan them.
 How much of this is true?